Cartoonito (Middle East and Africa): As part of Boomerang

 On 14 January 2015, the channel adopted the global rebrand and renamed itself as Boomerang Africa.
 On 1 July 2016, Boomerang MENA – an official feed for the Arab world, launched to replace the African feed on the region's TV providers, as well as in Greece and Cyprus.
 The HD channel carries a separate schedule and set of censorship rules, with three audio tracks: English, Arabic, and Greek.
 Boomerang Africa switched to 16:9 widescreen on 21 September 2016.
 On 4 March 2019, it began broadcasting in HD.

 On 3 December 2018, Cartoonito launched as an afternoon block on Cartoon Network Turkey, airing every day from 12:00 noon to 3:30 PM local time.
 However, as part of its global re-introduction, a Cartoonito block also arrived on Boomerang on 5 September 2022.

 As Cartoonito

 In Africa, Cartoonito was launched as a daily morning (formerly morning and afternoon) block beginning on 12 October 2011.
 The original block ended on 1 January 2014, but later returned on 4 April 2022, as part of the May 2021 relaunch.
 On 8 February 2023, it was announced that Cartoonito would expand into a full-time channel in Boomerang's place on 25 March.

 On 22 June 2023, the broadcasters announced that Boomerang in the MENA would rebrand to Cartoonito on 4 September 2023, along with its Turkey and Nordic counterpart.

 On 9 October 2024, the Turkish feed merged into the MENA as part of Warner Bros.
 Discovery's cut-cost strategy.
 However, the DOG and the Turkish advertising and age rating remain unchanged.

+In November 2025, it was reported that Cartoonito alongside the company's 11 other TV channels might be exiting DStv and GOtv due to a carriage dispute with MultiChoice.